endoflife-date/endoflife.date/products/nvidiaproducts.md

 ---

 > Nvidia designs graphics processing units (GPUs) for the gaming and professional markets, as well as system on a chip units (SoCs) for the mobile computing and automotive market.
-This page tracks Nvidia drivers, which provide support for their various GPU lineups and are [available for Windows, Linux, Solaris, and FreeBSD](https://www.nvidia.com/Download/index.aspx?lang=en-us).
+This page tracks Nvidia GPUs, which provide support for their various GPU lineups and are [available for Windows, Linux, Solaris, and FreeBSD](https://www.nvidia.com/Download/index.aspx?lang=en-us).

 ## Naming scheme